Exploring a genAI microlearning video series

 <div class="container"><iframe class="responsive-iframe-sd" src="https://1drv.ms/b/c/13829E5D2EB238DE/IQThguwkMhR6S6GSIsLK_sq0AaNfrVSrY1ghKzm3JmDZQaQ" width="100%" height="400" frameborder="0" scrolling="no"></iframe></div>

-The initial meeting and discussion led to agreement to pursue creating 2 small videos from a number of ideas put on the table.
-More or less, the activity caused the team to really think about what the technology may mean for them first.
-As expected, there was a mix of caution and eagerness.
+The initial meeting and discussion led to agreement to pursue creating two small videos from a few ideas put on the table.
+More or less, the activity caused the team to thoughtfully consider what the technology could mean first for them.
+As expected, there was a range of emotion.

 ### Topic 1: "genAI as a Time Saver"

 One topic that everyone agreed they wanted to explore and teach about was how genAI could be used to save time.
-Team members could see for themselves what this could look like but also wanted to dig into what this may look like for the average faculty member.
+Team members could see for themselves what this could look like but also wanted to dig into this from the perspective of the the average faculty member.

 ![[2023_genAI-microlearning-wb-strategy1-1.jpg|center|500]]

-How genAI may be a time saver for faculty was something that the team needed to find the right partner for.
-There were many sensitivities to say the least among most faculty when it came to genAI applied in their teaching, research, and daily work.
+How genAI could be a time saver for faculty was something that the team needed to find the right partner for.
+There were many sensitivities at that time among the faculty when it came to genAI applied in their teaching, research, and daily work.

 ### Topic 2: "Adapting to Change"